harshpandey002/portfolio-new/blogs/ethereum-notes.md

 isLive: true
 ---

+## 👁️ Prerequisite

+I recommend reading [basics of blockchain and cryptography](https://www.harshkumarpandey.com/blogs/basics-of-blockchain-cryptography) before starting with this.

 ## 🧾 Proof of Stake

 On September 15th, 2022 Ethereum transitioned from Proof of Work to Proof of Stake (POS), also known as “The Merge”.